- Food production chains

 - Novel oxidative biocatalysts

 The main analytical methods applied include high performance anion-exchange chromatography coupled with pulsed amperometric detection (HPAEC-PAD), gas chromatography (GC-FID, GC-MS), NMR-spectroscopy, mass spectrometry (AP-MALDI- and ESI-MS/MS), high performance size-exclusion chromatography (HPSEC) with RI, UV, differential viscometer and dual angle light scattering (RALS and LALS) detectors, and asymmetric flow field flow fractionation (AFFFF) with RI, UV, FL and light scattering (MALLS and DLS) detectors.
 AFFFF enables accurate analysis of sizes and shapes of different polymers and their aggregates as the separation is carried out in an open channel and can analyse molecules and particles from nanometers up to tens of micrometers.
 Presently we are also developing methods for feasible UHPLC-MS analysis of oligosaccharides, and we are working with the French collaborators to produce new specific antibodies for labelling of xylan side groups.
 One of our strengths is enzyme-assisted oligo- and polysaccharide analysis.
-We have also facilities needed for the characterization of mechanical, sorption and permeability properties of films
+We have also facilities needed for the characterization of mechanical, sorption, and barrier properties of films and other packaging, including a newly acquired, modern oxygen transmission rate (OTR) analyzer.

-Group members: university lecturer, docent Päivi Tuomainen, university lecturer, docent Liisa Virkki, Dr. Sanna Koutaniemi, Dr., DOcent Kirsi Mikkonen, Dr. Kirsti Parikka.
-PhD students: Sun-Li Chong, Susanna Heikkinen, Qiao Shi, Minna Juvonen
+Group members: university lecturer, docent Päivi Tuomainen, university lecturer, docent Liisa Virkki, Dr. Sanna Koutaniemi, Dr. Kirsti Parikka.
+PhD students: Suvi Alakalhunmaa, Sun-Li Chong, Abdul Ghafar, Susanna Heikkinen, Qiao Shi, Minna Juvonen